Patbox/mrpack4server/README.md

   "display_version": "1.0.0 for 1.21.1",
   // Project id used on Modrinth and locally, identifying modpack as unique.
 Can use slug or ID "project_id": "my_modpack_by_patbox",
   // Version id used on Modrinth and locally, identifying used version.
-Can be a version number or version id.
+Can be a version number, version id or prefixed version type.
+  // As version type, you can set it to ";;release", ";;beta" or ";;alpha", making it download latest version with highest
+  // version number!
+For most use cases, I would recommend not using this functionality, unless you are 100% modpack's version is consistent
+  // and non-hard breaking.
+For stability, you should use version numbers directly.
   "version_id": "1.0.0",
   // (Optional) Overrides url used to download the modpack, can download it from anywhere.
   "url": "https://files.pb4.eu/modpacks/my_modpack.mrpack",
+  // (Optional) Size of the file downloaded from "url", in bytes.
+It's not required even with "url" used.
+  "size": 1000,
+  // (Optional) Value of sha512 hash for file downloaded from "url", used for validation.
+It's not required even with "url" used.
+  "sha512": 1000,
   // (Optional) Additional list of whitelisted domains, only useful for modpacks hosted outside Modrinth.
   "whitelisted_domains": [
     "files.pb4.eu" // Note it's just a domain, no protocol/ports/paths.